Skip to content

 Week 17 onward1.7 mg or 2.4 mg once weekly for most adult weight-loss use

-That difference matters for cost, side effects, and expectations.
-If someone tells you the oral version is "$149 a month" without telling you which tablet strength they mean, they are leaving out the most important part.
+Two different ladders, two different sets of consequences for cost, side effects, and what you should expect month to month.
+So when someone tells you the oral version is "$149 a month" without saying which tablet strength they mean, they've skipped the part that decides everything.

 The pill has stricter rules than the shot